Len42/NetToBOM/README.md

 `infile`      Read input from the given file; otherwise, read from standard input.

 **Notes**
-This plug-in has been tested with KiCad 5.1.10.
+This plug-in has been tested with KiCad versions 5.1.10 and 6.0.0.

 To build the plug-in, the [MakeVersionInfo](https://github.com/Len42/MakeVersionInfo) project must be located in an adjacent directory.